Your Strength Program is Less Important Than You Think

-In previous videos we’ve talked how to program, the variables used to manage your training, and we’ll cover some examples of how you can structure your training in future videos.
+In previous videos we’ve explained how to program, the variables used to manage your training, and some examples of how you can structure your training.
 These are all important things to understand and apply rationally, but it can be tempting to get lost in the theory of programming and lose sight of the big picture.

 Yes, your program is important but without consistently training with good form, your program won’t matter.
 Time and again, progress stalls because a trainee either won’t stick to their plan or fails to maintain good movement standards as the training becomes more difficult.
 So let’s talk about the more important elements of training:

 Your success over the course of your training career will first and foremost be dependent on whether you show up and do the work.
 We get it.
 You’re busy, you have a life, kids, work, illness, injuries, bills, and social engagements.
 Those are all important and require your time.
 They will all influence your ability to adhere to a program or, in some cases, your ability to train at all.

 For you to make long term progress in the gym, though, you must find a way to prioritize training in your life.
 Without putting in the work, you won’t make progress no matter how well you design your program.

 Performing the lifts correctly is essential to long term success.
 Form creep happens to even the best lifters and feedback from a qualified coach is critical to ensuring that the highest performance standards are maintained.
 A lifter that sacrifices form to put more weight on the bar won’t be able to develop strength adaptations effectively and may risk injury that then prevents the lifter from consistently training.